How to Build Organizational Resilience Against Narrative Attacks

 The Role of AI and Advanced Detection Technologies

-Threat actors and nation-states can weaponize AI-generated content to create and amplify false and harmful narratives, making disinformation more believable and challenging to detect.
-The only way to counter these narrative attacks is to use AI in the fight against misinformation, disinformation, and deepfakes, particularly as traditional manual methods of content moderation prove insufficient to keep pace with the volume and sophistication of disinformation.
+Threat actors and nation-states can weaponize AI-generated content to create and amplify false and harmful narratives, making narrative attacks more believable and challenging to detect.
+The only way to counter these narrative attacks is to use AI in the fight against misinformation, narrative attacks, and deepfakes, particularly as traditional manual methods of content moderation prove insufficient to keep pace with the volume and sophistication of narrative attacks.
 Platforms, governments, and corporations are turning to AI-driven tools and platforms to monitor, detect, and counter the spread of false information.

 One of the most promising applications of AI is in the detection of deepfakes.
 AI algorithms can identify inconsistencies in digital content that would be invisible to the human eye — unnatural facial movements, lighting irregularities, or anomalies in speech patterns.
 These detection tools are becoming essential for media companies, governments, and enterprises to distinguish between genuine and manipulated content.